gniehaus/blockchain-developer-bootcamp-final-project/README.md

-Dapp for ConsenSys Academy Blockchain Developer Bootcamp
+# Dapp for ConsenSys Academy Blockchain Developer Bootcamp

+Dependencies: '''Node Package Manager npm install @openzeppelin/contracts npm install web3 npm install -g truffle npm install gh-pages --save-dev'''

+Start React App on localserver with npm start.

+Run truffle tests with Truffle test

 The core of finance and investments are based on time and returns, which both can be optimized with smart contracts and blockchain.